SoftUni-Internal/interactive-content/EN/01-Data-Database-Access-With-JDBC/05-SQL-Injection.md

 WHERE username = 'example_user' AND password = '12345';
 ```

-Of course, we don't save our passwords raw, we are hashing them with hashing algorithms, but we will talk about it further in our lessons.
+Of course, we do not save our passwords raw, we are hashing them with hashing algorithms, but we will talk about it further in our lessons.

 But you get the point they can type anything they want in there even SQL queries.